srini0613/Path-Planning-With-RRT-/README.md

 # Program execution.
 1) Run Code/RRTFurbot.m for Path planning.
-2) Run Code/Main for Motion control of Furbot
+2) Run Code/Main.m for Motion control of Furbot (1 for PurePursuit controller) (2 for PID controller)